 Ritz-Carlton Reserve Higashiyama Niseko Village

-Since I plan to visit the Park Hyatt Niseko, I’d also like to check out the nearby Ritz-Carlton Reserve, which might just be even nicer.
-Ritz-Carlton Reserve participates in Marriott Bonvoy nowadays, so it’s possible to earn and redeem points for stays at these properties.
+Since I plan to visit the Park Hyatt Niseko, I also plan to check out the nearby Ritz-Carlton Reserve, which might just be even nicer.
+The Ritz-Carlton Reserve brand participates in Marriott Bonvoy nowadays, so it’s possible to earn and redeem points for stays at these properties.

 Booking with points: Marriott Bonvoy has dynamic award pricing, though you can maximize value by taking advantage of a fifth night free